-PIANOS ON STATE is an interactive public art and music experience that takes place each October and November.
-After an unusual and remarkable two years in 2020-21 with COVID, we are delighted for our 13th year in downtown Santa Barbara!
+PIANOS ON STATE is an interactive public art and music experience that takes place each October.
+We are excitedly getting ready for our 14th year in downtown Santa Barbara!

 As a public art program, this is an opportunity for emerging and professional artists alike to showcase their work through a unique project.
 Individual artists and collaborative teams are both eligible, though teams must use one application.

 How It Works

 Each artist or artist team painting a piano will be given a $500 stipend to purchase materials of their choice for a designated piano.
 All pianos will be provided and transported by the Pianos on State team.
 Space to paint the pianos will be provided at CAW.
 Participating artists will be recognized on the Pianos on State Street website, piano banners, and all other marketing and publicity materials.

 Pianos on State exists to foster a sense of community, connection, and shared humanity.
 Piano designs should be suitable for all ages and apolitical.
 Advertising, political lobbying, copyrighted images, hate speech and profanity are prohibited.

 To ensure the longevity of the artwork, loose materials like glitter and sand cannot be included in the design.